un1versal/revamped.themes/README.md

 ###### Automatic donwloader and installer for Linux

-- [**Click here**] (https://gist.github.com/uNiversaI/f00474cae9c16d3f1a51 "Revamp'ed theme downloader") To visit the Github Gist page for the script.
+- [**Click here**] (https://gist.github.com/uNiversaI/f00474cae9c16d3f1a51 "Revamp'ed theme downloader") To visit the Github Gist page for the script and download latest version.

 #### Licensing